seananderson/csasdown/README.md

 ```r
 csasdown::add_resdoc_docx_titlepage()
 ```
-This will copy a CSAS title page to the "templates" folder.
-This page will have to be manually filled in and added to the Word document.
+This will add a blank CSAS title page to the the Word document, which must be filled in manually.

 ## Components